• Welcome

 Download File

-Before your child starts school, or once your child’s place in one of our special programmes has been confirmed, bring the following documents to the office:
+Before your child starts school, or once your child’s place in one of our special programmes has been confirmed, please bring the following completed documents to the office:

-• Proof of address (recent power / phone bill).
+• Proof of address (recent power or phone bill)

-• complete the ICT agreement. (link to document here) Click ‘open’ to create your own copy.
+• Complete our ICT Agreement (link to document here).
+Click ‘open’ to create your own copy.

-• organise dates for your child’s pre-school visits (usually 2-3 during the month before starting); and
+• Organise dates for your child’s pre-school visits (usually two during the month before starting school for the first time)

 School Tours

-Tours were usually on the first Thursday of each month from 9-10am.
+Tours are usually held on the first Thursday of every month during term time.
 Please either phone or email the school office to make an enquiry.

 Scroll down for more information about enrolling in and out of zone, special programme applications and documents needed to enrol.